 Changes to numbers will not make your ballot paper informal.
 For example, you can cross a number out and write another number beside it if you have made a mistake.
 As long as your intention is clear your vote will count.

-Read the following information sheet on ballot paper formality.
+Read the following information sheets on preferential voting and ballot paper formality.